 For these types of studies, you must give a copy of the UCSF Experimental Subject's Bill of Rights to subjects, along with a copy of the study's consent document and possibly the HIPAA authorization form.
 Include the following statement at the end of the consent form: "You have been given a copy of this consent form and of the Experimental Subject's Bill of Rights to keep."

 For non-biomedical studies, the IRB may recommend use of the Experimental Subject's Bill of Rights, though it is not required by law.

-Subjects do not sign the Experimental Subject's Bill of Rights, but you should document that each subject received the form by one of the following methods:
+In either case, you should document that each subject received the form by one of the following methods:

 - Write a note on the consent form confirming that the subject received the Bill of Rights.

 - Write a note in the subject’s research record confirming that the subject received the Bill of Rights.
 OR

 - Keep a copy of the Bill of Rights is in the subject’s research file with the original signed consent form (and HIPAA authorization form, if applicable).

 Do not submit the Bill of Rights to the IRB via iRIS.